arjun-menon/pypage/docs/index.rst

     There are {{ 5 + 2 }} days in a week.

-The above, when processed by pypage, yields:
+The above, when processed by PyPage, yields:

 ::